tc-functors/docs/src/content/docs/workflows/design.md

 ---
-title: Design
+title: Workflow::Design
-description: Topology Composer
+description: Topology Composing and Designing
 ---

 As an architect or developer, you may want to initially use the inspector to visualize and define your topology.